kzhoulatte/donation_analysis/README.md

-## Donation Analysis for Insight Data Engineer Code Challenge y Kuan Zhou
+## Donation Analysis for Insight Data Engineer Code Challenge by Kuan Zhou

 ### All informations can be found in ./reports_RepeatDonations.pdf file.